151st Rifle Division: Into Ukraine

 Due to mutual exhaustion the front settled along the Mius, which had extensive German fortifications built in early 1942, for the coming months.
 Colonel Sarkisyan left the 151st on March 10 and was succeeded by Col. Aleksandr Nikolaevich Burikin until the 23rd, when Maj.
 Gen. Denis Protasovich Podshivailov took over.
-This officer had led the 97th Rifle Division for three months the previous year before being sent to the Voroshilov Academy for a five-month set of courses, after which he took command of the 49th Guards Rifle Division.
+This officer had led the 97th Rifle Division for three months the previous year before being sent to the Voroshilov Academy for a five-month courses, after which he took command of the 49th Guards Rifle Division.
 Apart from three days in the coming October he would lead the division for the duration of the war.

-The front of Army Group South (First Panzer Army and the reconstituted 6th Army) stretched for 240km along the Donets River and then followed the Mius-Front for another 160km to Taganrog Bay and was faced by Southern and most of Southwestern Fronts.
+The front of Army Group South (First Panzer Army and the reconstituted 6th Army) stretched for 240 km along the Donets River and then followed the Mius-Front for another 160 km to Taganrog Bay and was faced by Southern and most of Southwestern Fronts.
 The latter held several small bridgeheads on the south bank of the Donets.
 With the failure of the German offensive at Kursk in July it was obvious that a Soviet counteroffensive would follow.
 By the start of July the 44th Army had been expanded to a total of seven rifle divisions, with a pair of Guards tank brigades and significant artillery in support.
 It was still under command of General Khomenko and was located on Southern Front's left flank, from the Sea of Azov and along the Mius.
 The two Fronts began an offensive on the morning of July 17, with 28th and 44th Armies striking the Mius line in the Golodayevka area.
 The Soviet forces quickly scored sizeable breakthroughs in an effort to secure the Donbas, but were unable to expand their breaches due to the intervention of panzer reserves.
 By the end of the month the offensive had lost its momentum and 6th Army was soon able to restore most of its front.